 Claim #1: The fats in seed oils cause systemic inflammation

-There’s some merit to this claim, but it’s oversimplified at best.
+There is some merit to this claim, but it’s oversimplified at best.

-Here’s the deal: The most common omega-6 (linolenic acid) turns into another fatty acid, (arachidonic acid) in the body.
+Here’s the deal: The most common omega-6 (linolenic acid) turns into another fatty acid (arachidonic acid) in the body.
 Arachidonic acid can cause inflammation in certain settings, but it can also quell inflammation in others, says Dr. Bechtold.
-That said, it has many functions in the human body, so focusing on one of its effects (aka causing inflammation) is too simple, says Paula Doebrich, MPH, RDN, registered dietitian and founder of Happea Nutrition.
+That said, it has many functions in the human body, so focusing on one of its effects (read: causing inflammation) is too simple, says Paula Doebrich, MPH, RDN, registered dietitian and founder of Happea Nutrition.